WELCOME! Find what you need

 Why It Works:

-Skip counting breaks multiplication down into manageable steps, making it easier and more approachable for kids.
-Using a hundreds chart allows them to see how the numbers form patterns, which makes it particularly helpful for visual learners.
+Skip counting breaks multiplication down into manageable steps, making it easier and more like a game.

 The above hundreds chart is from the Multiplication Facts Fluency Bundle in my TPT shop.